joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/01 - Cyclotron Road.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Cyclotron Road is a 'hard technology' incubator that aims to be a home for hard science innovators addressing applications in energy and advanced manufacturing.Cyclotron Road was created in partnership with Lawrence Berkeley National Lab and Activation Energy.
-Cyclotron Road is an contributor to the Founder’s Playbook.
+Cyclotron Road is a home for hard science innovators addressing applications in energy and advanced manufacturing.
+Cyclotron Road was created in partnership with Lawrence Berkeley National Lab and Activation Energy.
+Cyclotron Road is one of the contributors behind the Founder’s Playbook.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)